• Skip to primary navigation

 • Use a sweetener to cut through the acid in the tomatoes.
 I used maple syrup in this recipe since I cannot eat white sugar but you could also use white sugar, stevia, agave, or even honey.

 • Don’t skip the simmering part of the recipe.
-Simmering the sauce for 1-2 hours makes all of the difference and allows the flavors to really blend well together.
-I know it’s easy to think, oh I can skip that step, and you can of course but the result will not be as amazing.
+Simmering the sauce makes all of the difference and allows the flavors to really blend well together.
+I know it’s easy to think, oh I can skip that step, and you can of course but the result will not be as flavorful.

 • Prep Time: 5 Minutes